Jchunxiao/jchunxiao.github.io/_pages/fieldwork.md

 ---
----
+layout: page
+title: In the Field
 permalink: /fieldwork/
-title: "Fieldwork"
-author_profile: true
+nav: true
+nav_order: 5
 ---

 # Fieldwork in Ethiopia